phucanh1939/notes/computer-architecture/notes/01_Overview.md

 - 2000s - Present: Mobile computers, Cloud, AI

 As processors become faster and more powerful, they consume significantly more energy.
-Traditionally, higher clock speeds and smaller transistors helped improve performance, but they also led to increased power usage and heat dissipation issues.
+Traditionally, higher clock speeds (smaller time to execute task) and smaller transistors (more transistors = more computational units) helped improve performance, but they also led to increased power usage and heat dissipation issues.
 => The shift to multiprocessors has become more prevalent

 ### Present